lizbur10/js-basics-create-HTML-from-JSON-lab/README.md

 # Creating HTML With JSON Lab

+## Learning Goals

+- Retrieve data from a JSON file using JavaScript
+- Use DOM manipulation to add HTML content to a page

-## Problem Statement
+## Introduction

 Let's say you want to look up a movie on [IMDB](http://www.imdb.com/): you enter the title into a search bar, find the movie in the results and open up a page that contains content unique to that specific movie.
 The page includes the movie's description, the director, the stars, trailers, etc...it's all there!
 Each movie you navigate to has its own content, all displayed in a consistent structure.